RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 Let's go ahead and make a directory for this room.

-Now, download pcapng file into the directory.
+Now, we can download the pcapng file into the directory.

-** 1) What was the URL of the page they used to upload a reverse shell?**
+**1) What was the URL of the page they used to upload a reverse shell?**

-Let's open wireshark and drag in the PCAP to investigate what occurred.
+Let's open Wireshark and drag in the PCAP to investigate what occurred.

-You can also use terminal to open as root.
+You can also use terminal to open the capture as root.

 ```
 sudo wireshark overpass2.pcapng